 site:.edu “you must be logged in to comment”

 site:.gov “you must be logged in to comment”

 There are so many different search combinations can be used depending upon the websites you want to leave a comment.

-Comment Only To The Websites In Your Niche
+Comment Only To The Websites Relevant To Your Niche

-If you have a blog about hiking you wouldn’t want to have a comment link from a site about aquarium fishes.
-Although it wouldn’t directly harm your website, it wouldn’t bring any benefit since it is not relevant to your niche.
+If you have a blog about hiking you wouldn't want to have a comment link from a site about aquarium fishes.
+Although it wouldn't directly harm your website, it wouldn't bring any benefit since there is no relevance.

 Always read the full post before leaving any comment.
 Not reading the full copy is not only disrespectful to the author but also will lower your chances for your comment to get approved.

 Use Your Real Name